 Swabbing and processing of these tests will be conducted at a dedicated testing site in the school, with results available in around 30-45 minutes.

 Lateral flow tests are very accurate, which means that only a very small proportion of people who do not have coronavirus will receive a positive result (false positive).
 The tests have lower sensitivity, but they are better at picking up cases when a person has higher viral load, and more contagious, hence the need to test in schools.

 When used in combination with other measures such as washing hands regularly and social distancing, these tests further reduce the risk of transmission.
-We must not relax any of these measures – the testing programme is in addition to them.

 Lateral flow devices do not require a laboratory to process the test.
 The devices are designed to be intuitive and require less training to operate.